The Plateau problem for convex curvature functions

 It thus follows from the hypotheses on $K$ that:

 Thus, for all $f\in C^\infty(S)$:

 with equality if and only if $f=0$.

-We may conclude in two different ways.
+We may conclude in one of two different ways.
 First, we may interpret this in terms of the degree theory of \cite{SmiDTI}, in which case we see that the contribution of any solution to the degree of $\kappa$ is equal to $+1$, and that there is therefore only one solution.
 Alternatively, we reason more directly, as in the proof of Lemma $3.0.2$ of \cite{Lab}, to reach the same conclusion.
-This completes the proof.
+This completes the proof. \goodbreak \newhead{Bibliography} {\leftskip = 5ex \parindent = -5ex \leavevmode\hbox to 4ex{\hfil \cite{Caffarelli}} 1ex{Caffarelli L., Monge-Amp\`ere equation, div-curl theorems in Lagrangian coordinates, compression and rotation, Lecture Notes, 1997}